 It doesn’t have to be this way.
 We know what works to end homelessness, we just have to have the political courage to act.
-That’s why Bring California Home is supporting a fully funded, community-based strategy that would, alongside local and federal resources, reverse the cycle of homelessness in California.
+That’s why Bring California Home supports budget and policy advocacy to fully fund community-based strategies that would, alongside local and federal resources, reverse the cycle of homelessness in California.

-In this new legislative session, we’re championing Assemblymember Luz Rivas’ AB 71, which calls for California to annually invest $2.4 billion in new funding in solutions for homelessness.
+In the first year of the 2021 Legislative session Bring California Home championed Assemblymember Luz Rivas’ AB 71, which called for California to annually invest $2.4 billion in new funding in solutions for homelessness.
 This dedicated revenue would come from a combination of closing tax loopholes on major corporations, and ensuring the wealthiest corporations pay their fair share — especially as corporate profits soar, while more and more Californians face homelessness every day.